AmeerFaisalAdanan/formatje/README.md

 # formatje

 A modern, client-side web app that formats and compares JSON, XML, and GraphQL through a clean, responsive interface.
+Also includes a JSON to cURL converter for API testing.
 Built with React, with assistance from Copilot as a learning tool to help me understand and practice React development.

 ## ✨ Features